Skip to content

 The read expression operation computes an expression, and returns that value.
 A defined name in the operation can be used as the synthetic bin name when retrieving results.

-The folowing example takes the Read Filter Expression example from above and changes the scenario slightly.
+The following example takes the Read filter expression example from above and changes the scenario slightly.
 This command computes the length of the shape list in the report map and returns the value in a synthetic bin called numShapes.

 // Build the expression